aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/java/bookmarks/remove/_index.md

 {{% blocks/products/pf/agp/content h2="Work with the Links in PDF via Java SDK" %}}

-Over time, hyperlinks may become obsolete or lead to no longer existing pages.
-Such broken links can frustrate readers and diminish the document's credibility.
+Over time, hyperlinks may become obsolete or lead to no longer existing bookmarks.
+Such broken bookmarks can frustrate readers and diminish the document's credibility.
 Removing these ensures the content remains accurate and reliable.​
-Delete the Links from PDF documents with [Aspose.PDF Cloud Java SDK](https://products.aspose.cloud/pdf/java/).
+Delete the bookmarks from PDF documents with [Aspose.PDF Cloud Java SDK](https://products.aspose.cloud/pdf/java/).

 **With our Java SDK you can**